stormpath/stormpath-documentation/source/reference.rst

                "hobby": "Kendo"
   }'

-This query would update an Account's ``status`` attribute at the same time as it updated/added two entries in the Account's customData resource.
+This query would update an Account's ``status`` attribute at the same time as it updated/added two entries in the Account's :ref:`customData <ref-customdata>` resource.

 Using an Account for Look-Up
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^